In Pictures: Pictoplasma 2015

 Now in it's 11th year, Pictoplasma once again took centre stage in Berlin to present an eclectic mix of creative talks, exhibitions, hands-on workshops and performances.

-We returned for our 5th installment on the hunt for inspiration and curious to see how the festival shaped up without the beloved Character Walk (one of our favourite parts of the event) which was absent for the first time since it’s inception in 2004.
+We returned for our 5th installment on the hunt for inspiration, and curious to see how the festival shaped up without the beloved Character Walk.
+One of our favourite parts of the event, absent for the first time since it’s inception in 2004.